pi3d/pi3d.github.com/html/_sources/FAQ.txt

       color or direction for a Light or field of view for a Camera by using the
       syntax: ``Camera.instance()``.

-      You do, however need to explicitly
+      However the default instance of Shader is ``mat_light`` which uses the 'self color' of the Shape (defaulting a neutral (0.5, 0.5, 0.5)) as it would be messy to try to figure out if or what Textures to use.
-      create the Shader so it does the kind of rendering you want, but you can feed that in by various means, many of which also cater for specifying the Texture(s) to use as well:
+      Generally you choose the Shader to do the kind of rendering you want, but you can feed that in by various means, many of which also cater for specifying the Texture(s) to use at the same time:

         Set them directly in the Buffer array - the other methods are really just wrappers for this i.e.::

           myshape.buf[0].shader = myshader
-          myshape.buf[0].textures = [mytexture]
+          myshape.buf[0].textures = [mytex, normtex, refltex]

         Include them
         at draw time::

-          myshape.draw(myshader, [mytexture])
+          myshape.draw(myshader, [mytex, normtex, refltex], 1.0, 0.1)

         Set them beforehand
         (probably the most usual way)::

-          myshape.set_draw_details(myshader, [mytexture])
+          myshape.set_draw_details(myshader, [mytex, normtex, refltex], 1.0, 0.1)

         For Model objects the ambient texture or material shade will normally be defined in the 3D object file (egg or obj/mtl) In these cases